Faazin Gei

 Faazin Gei (花箋記 (Huājiān Jì, Faa^{1}zin^{1} Gei^{3})), or The Flowery Paper is a Chinese mukjyusyu style ballad written in the late Ming era.
 It is the earliest known work containing elements of written Cantonese.
 This book was also of particular interest to early European Sinology.
-Along with Iu-Kiao-Li, it is regarded one of most influential Chinese books for 19th century European writers.
+Along with Iu-Kiao-Li, it is regarded as one of the most influential Chinese books for 19th century European writers.

 Name

 There is no conventional English translation for the title of the book.
 Variants mentioned in various works include: